 11. Upcycled 2-Liter Chicken Feeder

-This DIY plastic bottle feeder will cost you less since the material you will be using is an empty soda bottle.
+This DIY plastic bottle feeder is cost-effective since the main material is an empty soda bottle.
 This feeder is easy to make and can be done in one sitting.
 You can hang this chicken feeder, or you can leave it on the ground.
 This feeder is simple and easy to do.

 The DIY bucket feeder is innovative in the way that it keeps the chicken feed clean and dry.
 This bucket feeder is also easy to handle and easy to clean.
 The bucket feeder is very convenient and flexible to use.